Yambottle/HeroesNeverDie/README.md

 ## Tasks:

   1. Farewell Windows, Hello Linux
-  2. Set up a FTPS+HTTP Server, test, and try to write a install&config shell script
+  2. Set up a FTPS+HTTP Server, and try to write a install&config shell script
   3. Coding client app: Android, web, iOS
-  4. Client Test

 ## Maybe in the future: